At Camp David, Trump Sought The Mantle Of History. But Afghanistan Is Different

 The timing of this meeting also was especially problematic — just three days before the anniversary of the terror attacks of Sept.
 11, 2001, that killed nearly 3,000 people in New York, Virginia and Pennsylvania.

 The Taliban praised those attacks at the time and provided a safe haven in Afghanistan for al-Qaida, the organization that launched them.
-The Taliban has defended the Sept.
+The Taliban have defended the Sept.
 11 attacks as recently as this summer.

 At this point, that prospect still seems as unlikely as ever.